Doctor-Nobody/Doctor-Nobody.github.io/_pages/cv.md

 Education
 ======
-* B.S. in GitHub, GitHub University, 2012
+* B.S. in University of Science and Technology of China, 2011
-* M.S. in Jekyll, GitHub University, 2014
-* Ph.D in Version Control Theory, GitHub University, 2018 (expected)
+* Ph.D in Institute of Software, Chinese Academy of Sciences, 2017

 Work experience
 ======
-* Summer 2015: Research Assistant
+* July 2017: Lecturer
-  * Github University
+  * School of Computer Science and Technology, Anhui University

-  * Duties included: Tagging issues
-  * Supervisor: Professor Git
+* January 2021: Associate Professor

-* Fall 2015: Research Assistant
-  * Github University
+  * School of Computer Science and Technology, Anhui University
-  * Duties included: Merging pull requests
-  * Supervisor: Professor Hub

-Skills
+Research Interests
 ======
-* Skill 1
-* Skill 2
-  * Sub-skill 2.1
-  * Sub-skill 2.2
+* Machine learning
-  * Sub-skill 2.3
+* Data mining
-* Skill 3
+* Artificial Intelligence

 Publications
 ======